How To Manage An Anxiety Attack

-- Get to a place that’s quiet and feels safe.
-If you’re with a friend or partner, ask him or her to help you find a quiet place to sit down.
+Get to a place that’s quiet and feels safe.
+If you’re with a friend or partner, ask them to help you find a quiet place to sit down.
 If you’re alone try to find somewhere close where you can sit down or lean against something.

-- Soften your gaze and use your peripheral vision.
-This technique also stimulates your parasympathetic nervous system, which has a calming effect.
+Soften your gaze and use your peripheral vision.
+This technique also stimulates your parasympathetic nervous system, creating a calming effect.
 Focus on a point ahead of you, then soften your gaze.
 Pay attention to the things that are at the edges of your vision, trying to take in as much as you can in the periphery.

 If you’ve had a panic attack before remind yourself that even though it might feel like it, you’re not dying.
 You can say to yourself, “I know this feeling.
 It’s a panic attack.
 Although right now it feels like it will never end, I know the panic will pass.”